arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 **Note:** USB, I2C and SIM functionality over PCIe is available only for the X8.
 Full PCIe functionality not provided at this time.

 ### Mini PCIe Connector and Cellular Capability
 The Portenta Max Carrier does not have built-in cellular capability but includes a Mini PCIe slot (J8) that allows for the integration of optional 4G modules with GNSS capabilities.
-This slot supports USB, I2C and USIM interfaces, allowing the system to add cellular connectivity and GNSS functionality.
+This slot supports USB, I2C and USIM interfaces and allows the system to add cellular connectivity and GNSS functionality.
 Users can install a compatible 4G module to provide cellular connectivity.

 The Mini PCIe interface on the Portenta Max Carrier is optimized for integrating cellular and GNSS modules, supporting multiple communication protocols and power management features.
 It enables IoT, remote monitoring and edge computing applications with reliable connectivity.

-An external power source of 6V to 36V is required to use the Mini PCIe slot to maintain stable operation, especially for high-power consumption applications.
-To enable the Mini PCIe interface on the Portenta Max Carrier, power the PCIE ENABLE (PWM6) pin with 3.3 V and install a compatible Mini PCIe module, such as the Pro 4G GNSS Module Global (SKU: TPX00200) or Pro 4G EMEA (SKU: TPX00201) Module.
+An external power source of 6 V to 36 V is required to use the Mini PCIe connector to maintain stable operation, especially for high-power consumption applications.
+To enable the Mini PCIe interface on the Portenta Max Carrier, the PCIE ENABLE (PWM6) pin requires 3.3 V and a compatible Mini PCIe module.
 The PCIE ENABLE (PWM6) is the 33rd pin of the High-Density Connector (HDC) Stacker Connector (J5).

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
-For stable Mini PCIe operation, jumper cables compliant with ASTM B 258 and support up to 2 A of current are recommended (Cables with a cross-sectional area of 0.82 mm² to 1.3 mm² (AWG 18-16)).
+For stable Mini PCIe operation, cables compliant with ASTM B 258 and support up to 2 A of current are recommended (Cables with a cross-sectional area of 0.82 mm² to 1.3 mm² (AWG 18-16)).
 </p>
 </div>